hibernate/query-validator/README.md

 ## Building

-Type `mvn install` from the project directory.
+Type `gradle` from this project directory.

-This will produce an artifact with the Maven coordinates `org.hibernate:query-validator:1.0-SNAPSHOT`.
+This produces an artifact with the Maven coordinates `org.hibernate:query-validator:1.0-SNAPSHOT` in your local Maven repository.

+It also creates a far jar `query-validator-1.0-SNAPSHOT-all.jar` in the `build/libs` directory of this project.

 ## Usage